phe27/Random-Field-Generation/README.md

 # Random-Field-Generation
 This matlab codes are used to generate 2-dimensional random fields using Local Average Subdivision (LAS) method.

+If you are using MATLAB File Exchange site, you cannnot see the examples described below.
+You need to click onto my GitHub site where you can find examples.

 There is an example: `example.dat` contains all the input parameters. `getinp.m` reads the the specific example input file, so it can be adapted for your own input file. `wrtinp.m` write results into `example.out` which contains all the simulation result statistics.

 `rfgen.m` is the MAIN file.